aberge00/2017-Summer-Challenge/README.md

 Field size: standard size 12'x12' carpeted floor
 Field pieces:
-  1) A bridge (24"W x 36"L) to pass over a USB cable snake pit.
+  1) A bridge to safely pass over a USB cable snake pit to reach a Golden Idol.
   2) A three level museum vault to deposit retrieved lost relics.
 The museum vault will include a hook to score climbers .
   3) Lost relics list:  Climbers, blocks, and balls from season 2015-2016 season.
   4) Red Vortex of Flame that will need to be avoided.